Frequently Asked Questions

 - If I am enrolled in a distance-learning program or

-a college or university in another jurisdiction that is not accredited or registered as leading to licensure in New York, can I complete the supervised internship in New York?
+a college or university in another jurisdiction that is not accredited, can I complete the supervised internship in New York?

 Colleges and universities seeking additional information should contact Professional Education Program Review at OPPROGS@nysed.gov.

-* Nothing in the requirements for licensure under Article 163 of the Education Law “shall prohibit or limit such activities or services on the part of any person in the employ of a program or service operated, regulated, funded, or approved by the Department of Mental Hygiene, the Office of Children and Family Services, the Department of Correctional Services, the State Office for the Aging and the Department of Health or a local governmental unit as that term is defined in Article 41 of the Mental Hygiene Law or a social services district as defined in Section 61 of the Social Services Law, pursuant to authority granted by law.
+* Nothing in the requirements for licensure under Article 163 of the Education Law “shall prohibit or limit such activities or services on the part of any person in the employ of a program or service operated, regulated, funded, or approved by the Department of Mental Hygiene, the Office of Children and Family Services, the Office of Temporary and Disability Assistance, the Department of Corrections and Community Supervision, the State Office for the Aging and the Department of Health or a local governmental unit as that term is defined in Article 41 of the Mental Hygiene Law or a social services district as defined in Section 61 of the Social Services Law, pursuant to authority granted by law.
 This section shall not authorize the use of any title authorized pursuant to Article 153 or 163 of the Education Law by any such employed person, except as otherwise provided by such articles respectively."

 - How do I complete additional coursework to meet the